-This is a website created by me, a certified (grades 6-12) middle school Language Arts teacher and M.Ed. dedicated to helping you teach awesome lessons each day of the school year while still having a life outside the classroom for both yourself and for your family (so you, too, can go hiking in flip-flops).
+This is a website and small business created by me, a certified (grades 6-12) middle school Language Arts teacher and M.Ed. dedicated to helping you teach awesome lessons each day of the school year while still having a life outside the classroom for both yourself and for your family (so you, too, can go hiking in flip-flops).

 I’m an avid proponent of teaching high-quality, engaging lessons but then wiping your hands clean each day and going home to your family and your other duties at a reasonable time.
 This should be the norm, not the exception.

 Why did I decide to start this kind of service with sooo many other teacher lesson plan options out there?

-In addition to regularly-released new and updated lesson plans all throughout the year, I want the members of this site to receive a supportive community where they can talk about specific problems and get help with the typical issues that arise out of teaching.
+In addition to regularly-released new and updated lesson plans all throughout the year, I want the members of this site to have a supportive community where they can talk about specific problems and get help with the typical issues that arise out of teaching.

 This is also a place where members can basically say, “Hey, I love the month of the Persuasive Language unit, but I’d like to see a group project to finish it out.
 Can we get one developed for us?”
 Sure!
 I’ll develop that for my members!